luminus-framework/luminus/resources/public/md/migrations.md

 ## Migrations

-By default Luminus uses [Ragtime](https://github.com/weavejester/ragtime) for database migration and schema management.
+By default Luminus uses the [Ragtime](https://github.com/weavejester/ragtime) library for database migration and schema management.
 When you select the `+mysql`, or `+postgres` profiles a migrations configuration will be added to the `project.clj` file in your application.

 ### Migrations with Ragtime